oasis-open/odata-rapid/docs/spec/rapid-pro.md

 # Resource Description

-RAPID services describe their resources through a simple and concise JSON representation in order to allow generic clients to interact with the service.
+RAPID services describe their resources through a simple and concise JSON representation.
+This enables generic clients understand the resources of the service.
 For more information on the RAPID resource description language, see [RAPID-PRO Resource Description](./rapid-pro-resource_description.md).

+## Resource metadata

+RAPID uses properties prefixed with the "@" symbol to denote metadata about the containing element.

+# Resource containment hierarchy

+A RAPID service has one top level container of resources (the entitycontainer).
+The entitycontainer contains all other resources of the service.
+Every RAPID resource is contained in exactly one container.
+Entitysets and Singletons are subcontainers of the entitycontainer.
+Entitysets represent a container that contains a collection of zero of more resources.
+A singleton is a container of at most one resource.
+A  singleton or entityset may be declared explicitely in the context of an entitycontainer, or may be declared implicity in the declaraion of a containment navigationproperty.

+In RAPID responses, the @context property identifies the container of the returned resource.

 # RAPID Requests

-RAPID uses standard GET, POST, PATCH, and DELETE requests to retrieve and update resources.
+RAPID uses standard GET, PUT, PATCH, POST, and DELETE requests to retrieve and update resources.

 ## Retrieving a Resource

-RAPID services support retrieving a resource using the GET method:
+RAPID services support retrieving a resource using the GET operation:

 |Template| GET {resource-path}
 | ---------- | :--------------------------------------------------- |